someobserver/recurgence/README.md

 ## The Larger Pattern

-<u>We're living today through a semantic and cognitive phase transition.</u> Whether we like it or not, the abstraction of all things into new things is accelerating, pushing integration to its limits.
+<u>We're living today through a semantic and cognitive phase transition.</u> Whether we like it or not, the abstraction of all things into new things is accelerating, pushing our ability to integrate information complexity to its limits.

 Our civilization generates more complexity than its inherited structures can metabolize into shared meaning.
 More of it every day.